 Last night, I was on the phone with my cellular provider (such a joy) being guided in how to reset my phone.
 This is not hard to fix.
 It involved pressing buttons.
 Now, I am not the most tech savvy individual on the planet, but I can press a button and I can most certainly press three buttons at the same time.
 But my mobile wouldn’t respond.
 After extensive button pressing and being put on hold multiple times—I was asked, “Is there someone at your home who can press the buttons for you?”

 Are you kidding me?
-Thank you for your help and for making me feel like a complete idiot.
-As it turns, my phone just needed a break from all the button pushing and I got it sorted out all by myself thank you very much.
+Thank you for your help and for making me feel like an idiot.
+As it turns, my phone just needed a break from all the button pushing and, I got it sorted out all by myself thank you very much.

 I’d like to take a moment to acknowledge all the woman who are suffering—may you find the strength and continue to be brave in your struggle to survive.
 I’d also like to say a special thanks to all the women and men who are embracing feminism.
 And, thank you to those who are pushing the boundaries for equality and celebrating our differences rather than undermining the way women are valued.